jadecubes/Low-Level-Design-Using-OOD-Principles/Designing a Hotel Management System/Use Case Diagram for the Hotel Management System/README.md

 - If a booking is canceled, the payment will be refunded.
 Hence the “Cancel booking” use case has an include relationship with “Refund payment.”

 ## Use case diagram

+[The use case diagram of the hotel management system]